bterwijn/invocation_tree/README.md

             permutations(elements, perm + element, n-1)  #   add it and do next step

 tree = ivt.blocking()
-tree(permutations, 'LR', '', 3)  # permutations of L and R of length 3
+tree(permutations, 'LR', '', 3)  # all permutations of L and R of length 3
 ```
 ```
 LLL